 As long as companies and people pay them off they will use this tactic regularly as they get a financial reward for their anti-social behaviour.
 This is a clear case of blackmail and is going on across the UK on a regular basis.

-Enforcement Bailiffs Ltd has over twenty five years experience in removing travellers.
+Quality Bailiffs has over twenty five years of experience in removing travellers.

 Read more information about our fly grazing horse eviction service.